-How to Use the Task-Based Learning Approach
+The Task-Based Learning Approach

-Free Introduction to Task-Based Learning (TBL)
+An Introduction to Task-Based Learning (TBL)

-Task-based Learning (TBL) is a TESOL approach that has roots in the Communicative Language Teaching method, where the teaching process is done entirely through communicative tasks.
+Task-based Learning (TBL) is an English teaching approach that has roots in the Communicative Language Teaching method, where the teaching process is done entirely through communicative tasks.
 In order to fully acquire language, it must have real meaning by being used in natural contexts.
 With Task-based Learning, teachers ask students to complete purposeful tasks that elicit the use of the target language.
 Assessment centers around the general outcome of the task, rather than meticulously picking apart each element of speech.
 In doing this, you celebrate the successful, appropriate completion of a task, which in turn boosts student confidence immensely.

 General Principles of Task-based Learning